-Psoriasis is caused by immune system dysfunction leading to systemic inflammation.
-Normally, skin cells grow and shed over a period of a month.
+Psoriasis is caused by immune system dysfunction, leading to systemic inflammation.
+Normally, skin cells grow and shed over a month.
 That said, an overactive immune system increases cellular growth.
-In the case of psoriasis, skin cells grow and shed as quickly as within three to four days.
-Skin cells then pile up and accumulate leading to a certain kind of skin lesion.
+In the case of psoriasis, skin cells grow and shed as quickly as every three to four days.
+Skin cells then pile up and accumulate, leading to a particular skin lesion.

-If you have suffered with psoriasis symptoms for a long period of time, you will probably know immediately the signs of a flare up.
-However, if you have been recently diagnosed, you may be unaware of the warning signs and early symptoms of this skin issue.
+If you have suffered from psoriasis symptoms for an extended period, you will probably immediately know the signs of a flare-up.
+However, if you have been recently diagnosed with psoriasis, you may be unaware of the early symptoms of psoriasis.

 Psoriasis Symptoms